GabCas28/Image-Repository/doc/Docker.md

 By linking the repository to a Github repository, we ask Docker Hub to collect these images and save them.
 This way we can access them and all the different versions we created.

-To create Docker images, we use Dockerfiles.
+To create Docker images, we use Dockerfile.
 These files contain instructions for building and setting the container up.
 For example, selecting the OS to use, which is the first command to add.
 Apart from an OS, the test container should have Node installed.
 It also should have all the program dependencies.

 Yet, the size of the container should be the smallest possible.
 This way it is easier to download, build and run.
 It will use less of the computer resources when running and will be more shareable across environments.
 For these reasons, in this exercise we will generate and compare different containers.

 The final goal is to make an image for testing.
-We also want to assure that the tests are running in the same environment as our application [[2]](#references).
-That’s why we create one image based on the application’s container.
-Instead of creating a completely different image for testing.
+We could also want to assure that the tests are running in the same environment as our application [[2]](#references).
+That’s why we could create one image based on the application’s container.

 ## Docker Hub connection